-I’m absolutely not saying that you should never give money to beggars, but being a bit conscious about the consequences.
-And even read up on the situation in the actual country you are in or going to could be a good start.
+I’m absolutely not saying that you should never give money to beggars, but be a bit conscious of the consequences.
+And even reading up on the situation in the actual country you are in or going to could be a good start.

 The second issue about giving money to people or even kids on the streets is that you never know what happens after you give that dollar.
 Often poverty is so desperate that new gifts or money generate violence.

 More than a few times I have heard about kids in slum areas getting attacked by other kids or even killed for money.
 This is absolutely not what you have in mind when you want to help that kid.